-In this context, risk is defined as the probability of harm or injury (physical, psychological, social, or economic) occurring because of participation in a research study.
+In this context, risk is defined as the probability of harm or injury (physical, psychological, social, or economic) occurring as a result of participation in a research study.
 Both the probability and magnitude of possible harm may vary from minimal to significant.